What Is A Teaser Bet In Sports Betting?

 Betting a teaser in person at a retail casino or an online sportsbook is easy.
 When betting at a physical location, you will see teaser cards in the same area as conventional parlay cards.
 They will list the bet selections available and the teaser lines.
 You can fill out these cards and bring them to the ticket writer at the sportsbook desk.
 You can also tell the ticket writer what type of teaser you would like to play and what selections you choose; they will enter the teaser for you.

 When betting online, you will generally see a teaser tab within the parlay section of the sportsbook.
 Some may also have a dedicated teaser section in the virtual bet slip.
-Odds can vary from sportsbook to sportsbook on teasers, so it is generally wise to shop around to find the most advantageous option.
+Betting odds can vary from sportsbook to sportsbook on teasers, so it is generally wise to shop around to find the most advantageous option.

 How to calculate a teaser payout